One of the joys that I get in doing this show, well, joy is the wrong word.

 Thank you for the call.

-That's fascinating point that he makes.
+That's a fascinating point that he makes.

-The whole notion of carbon emissions, at the same time that we're preaching that we lean to live in a natural world and we've got to stop using chemicals and we've got to stop, you know, we have to eat organic, natural, natural, natural.
+The whole notion of carbon emissions, at the same time that we're preaching that we need to live in a natural world and we've got to stop using chemicals and we've got to stop, you know, we have to eat organic, natural, natural, natural.

 Is there anything more natural than carbon?

-It's an element, it's part of the earth.
+It's part of the earth.

-It's what we emit as human beings.
+It's human beings.

-I'm Mark Ellingon for Rush Limbaugh.
+I'm Mark Bellingham for Rush Limbaugh.

-Since I'm working in these, I I'm not trying to make any money for anybody and shill for a website.
+Since I'm working in these, I'm not trying to make any money for anybody and shill for a website.

 I'm sharing experiences here.

-Louis, a few people have asked me what what am I talking about?
+Louis, a few people have asked me, what am I talking about?

-It's called Etsy, ETSY.
+It's called Etsy, E-T-S-Y.

-Um let me do another plug here.
+Let me do another plug here.

 Ever hear of the Limbaugh Letter?